ACL reconstructionAnterior cruciate ligament repair

 The risks from any surgery are:

-Other risks from this surgery are:
+Other risks from this surgery may include:

 - Blood clot in the leg